 Apply simplified CQRS and DDD patterns in a microservice

 Commands.
-These change the state of a system.
+These commands change the state of a system.

 Command and Query Responsibility Segregation (CQRS) was introduced by Greg Young and strongly promoted by Udi Dahan and others.
 It is based on the CQS principle, although it is more detailed.
 It can be considered a pattern based on commands and events plus optionally on asynchronous messages.
 In many cases, CQRS is related to more advanced scenarios, like having a different physical database for reads (queries) than for writes (updates).
 Moreover, a more evolved CQRS system might implement Event-Sourcing (ES) for your updates database, so you would only store events in the domain model instead of storing the current-state data.
-However, this is not the approach used in this guide; we are using the simplest CQRS approach, which consists of just separating the queries from the commands.
+However, this approach is not used in this guide.
+This guide uses the simplest CQRS approach, which consists of just separating the queries from the commands.

 The separation aspect of CQRS is achieved by grouping query operations in one layer and commands in another layer.
 Each layer has its own data model (note that we say model, not necessarily a different database) and is built using its own combination of patterns and technologies.
 More importantly, the two layers can be within the same tier or microservice, as in the example (ordering microservice) used for this guide.
 Or they could be implemented on different microservices or processes so they can be optimized and scaled out separately without affecting one another.

 CQRS means having two objects for a read/write operation where in other contexts there is one.
 There are reasons to have a denormalized reads database, which you can learn about in more advanced CQRS literature.
 But we are not using that approach here, where the goal is to have more flexibility in the queries instead of limiting the queries with constraints from DDD patterns like aggregates.